RSGzen/Arcade/README.md

 	3)	Player or dealer whoever has the 5 card Charlie then it will automatically be the winner unless both have the 5 card Charlie then it will be a tied.
 	4)	Whoever has the higher score and it is less than or equal to 21 will be the winner.

 # Issues and Features Feedback

+- Go to the GitHub website and search for repo:RSGzen/Arcade
 - Head to "issues" tab to create a new issue
 - Feel free to report any bugs if found
 - Feel free to discuss about any features that you found lacking in
 - Our group will take time and effort in replying and improving our project

 # Ownership of Program

 - This program is created solely for assignment purposes by:
 i) Ge Rui Sen
 ii) Chua Meng Hong